bitfield/script/README.md

 n, err := r.Read(buf)
 ```

 Because a Pipe is an `io.Reader`, you can use it anywhere you would use a file, network connection, and so on.
-You can pass it to `ioutil.ReadAll`, `io.Copy`, `json.NewDecoder`, and anything else which takes an `io.Reader`.
+You can pass it to `ioutil.ReadAll`, `io.Copy`, `json.NewDecoder`, and anything else that takes an `io.Reader`.

 Unlike most sinks, `Read()` does not read the whole contents of the pipe (unless the supplied buffer is big enough to hold them).